GabiTulba/TJCTF2018-Write-ups/Caesar's Complication/Caesar's Complication.md

 # Caesar's Complication (20 points/ 76 solves)
 ## Problem statement:
-> King Julius Caesar was infamous for his [wordsearch]() solving speed.
+> King Julius Caesar was infamous for his [wordsearch](https://github.com/GabiTulba/TJCTF2018-Write-ups/blob/master/Caesar's%20Complication/ciphertext) solving speed.
 <br><br>
 ## My opinion:
 Even if the idea of this challenge was pretty straight forward, it was still very frustrating.<br>
 <br>
 ## Understanding the challenge:
-First of all,i t was clear from the chall's name that the encryption was a **Caesar cipher** with some arbitrary shift, and also the statement explicitly said that the ciphertext was a **wordsearch**, so to search for the flag we just needed some code to check for the string that starts with`tjctf{` and ends with `}` in all 8 directions for every possible key.<br>
+First of all, it was clear from the challenge's name that the encryption was a **Caesar Cipher** with some arbitrary shift key, and also the statement explicitly said that the ciphertext was a **wordsearch**, so to search for the flag we just needed some code to check for the string that starts with`tjctf{` and ends with `}` in all 8 directions for every possible key.<br>
 <br>

 ## The code: